gaspard/keoda/CONLANG/04_derivMorphology.md

 ## Make a verb ?

-Gramatical position makes it clear ?
-Does it ?
+End word with "m"

+noa = skin
+noam = touch

+The "m" is only needed when there can be confusion, like when we say "touching":

+o nesu noam ==> I miss touching o nesu noa ==> I miss skin

 How do we say "dance" ?
 Versus "Move your hips close to mine ?"

 i shasha = dance !

-shasha = hips on my hips
+shau sha = pull your hips to my hips

-shasha oda = dance my body (whatever that means)
+shasha pi = dance my body (whatever that means)

 ## -le (person named xxx)